drasyl/drasyl.org/content/blog/drasyl-0-8-0-released.md

 This works the same way as the `node` command (see above).
 The methods `add-route`, `identity`, `remove-route`, and `routes` are available.

-Here, too, a suitable client is supplied with `tun-rc`.
+Here, too, a client is supplied with `tun-rc`.

 ---